-Give it a stir.
-I’ve watched enough Dexter and True Blood to freely admit that I was pretty darn pleased with myself in making this drink look like it has blood in it.
+- Give it a stir.
+I've watched enough Walking Dead, Dexter, and True Blood to freely admit that I was pretty darn pleased with myself in making this drink look like it has blood in it.
 Well done, Krissy.
 I can mark that one off my bucket list.

 I'm not lying when I tell you this drink tastes really good.
 I guarantee it will be the hit of any Halloween party.